jagilber-org/mcp-index-server/CONTRIBUTING.md

 PRs adding raw `process.env.X` reads outside the config module will be requested to refactor before merge.

+### Automated Enforcement

+An automated guard (`npm run guard:env`) executes during `build:verify` and CI to block newly introduced direct `process.env.*` reads.
+If your change legitimately needs a bootstrap-time read (rare), either:

+1. Route through `runtimeConfig.ts` (preferred), or
+2. Add a narrowly scoped allowlist pattern with justification in `scripts/enforce-config-usage.ts` (include a comment referencing the follow-up issue to migrate/remove it).

+Do not silence the guard by broadening allowlists—refactor instead.
+Enforcement failures list file:line with a remediation suggestion.

 ## Security

 Do not include secrets in commits.
 Report vulnerabilities per `SECURITY.md`.